WarriorofZarona/Good-README-Generator/README.md

 * [Credits](#credits)

 # Installation
-Type npm install to add all necessary dependencies
+Type npm install in node.js to install necessary dependencies likes axios, dotenv, and inquirer.

 # Usage
-Quickly create a README for projects
+Quickly generate READMEs for future projects

 # License
-No license
+No licenses for this project